ucberkeley/bce-documentation/index.md

 ### Who are we?

-BCE is a project that started by [D-Lab](http://dlab.berkeley.edu) and the
+BCE is a project started by [D-Lab](http://dlab.berkeley.edu) and the
 [SCF (Statistical Computing Facility)](http://statistics.berkeley.edu/computing).